IVMachiavelli/Notes/README.md

 # Notes
 After a horrible event destroyed my beloved technical notes, I vowed to never let it happen again.
 Please feel free to use these notes for your own purposes and please commit any additions and/or corrections.
+These Notes will always be in a incomplete manner and serve me as a quick reference and should not be considered a replacement for offical documentation.

 This static site was generated using [Hugo](gohugo.io)